ianlabicani/rentkana/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+# Feature Request: [Brief title describing the feature]

+## Description
-A clear and concise description of what you want to happen.
+[Provide a clear and concise description of the feature you'd like to see.]

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+## Purpose
+[Explain why this feature is beneficial and how it improves the project.]

+## Proposed Solution
+[Describe how the feature could be implemented, if you have any ideas.]

+## Additional Context
+[Add any relevant details, examples, or screenshots to support your request.]